 The reality of getting young children to understand reason and dealing with time might be difficult, but it’s a good start in teaching them how to effectively manage their time.
 In the end, the kids and I had fun seeing how long each chore took and reconfiguring our schedule.

 With all this in mind, let’s see if we can apply this to our often hectic and overwhelming days…

 It’s all in your perspective.
 If you see a lot of tiny tasks it can be overwhelming.
 But when you know you have about 192 five-minute increments in your entire day, you can insert small tasks and then insert the larger ones such as making dinner.
 I know this may sound TOO organized.
-But once you try it and succeed, you’ll cherish YOUR playtime and be happy you tried.
+But once you try it and succeed, you’ll cherish YOUR free time and be happy you did it.

 If you have questions or need help, comment below.